-My most recent climb was in the snow which adds drama and excitement to the route.
+My most recent completion of Mickleden to Pike O’Stickle walk was in the snow which adds drama and excitement to the route.

-Recommend: There are 2 possible extensions to the basic circuit, my favourite is to add Rossett Pike although the climb up Rossett Gill is tortuous whilst a full circuit of the Langdales can be made by continuing over Pavey Ark and the easy descent to the east.
+There are two possible extensions to the basic circuit.
+My favourite is to add Rossett Pike although the climb up Rossett Gill is tortuous.
+Alternatively a full circuit of the Langdales can be made by continuing over Pavey Ark with an easy descent to the east.